HCR-Net: A deep learning based script independent handwritten character recognition network: Abstract

 \section{Abstract}

-Despite being studied extensively for a few decades, handwritten character recognition (HCR) is considered a challenging learning problem in pattern recognition and there is very limited research on script independent models.
-This is mainly because of diversity of scripts, focus of the conventional research on handcrafted feature extraction techniques, and unavailability of public datasets and codes to reproduce the results.
-On the other hand, deep learning has witnessed huge success in different areas of pattern recognition, including HCR, and provides end-to-end learning but it has been studied for specific scripts only.
-In this paper, we have proposed a novel deep learning architecture which exploits transfer learning and image-augmentation for end-to-end learning for script independent handwritten character recognition, called HCR-Net.
-HCR-Net is based on a novel transfer learning approach for HCR, where some of lower layers of a pre-trained network are utilized.
-Due to transfer learning and image-augmentation, HCR-Net provides faster training, better performance and better generalizations, and can achieve up to 99\% results of its final accuracy in just first epoch.
-The experimental results on publicly available datasets of Bangla, Punjabi, Hindi, English, Swedish, Urdu, Farsi, Tibetan, Kannada, Malayalam, Telugu, Marathi, Nepali and Arabic languages prove the efficacy of HCR-Net and establishes several new benchmarks.
-For reproducibility of the results and for the advancements of the HCR research, complete code is publicly released at \href{https://github.com/jmdvinodjmd/HCR-Net}{GitHub}.
+Handwritten character recognition (HCR) remains a challenging pattern recognition problem despite decades of research, and lacks research on script independent recognition techniques. {This is mainly because of similar character structures, different handwriting styles, diverse scripts, handcrafted feature extraction techniques, unavailability of data and code, and the development of script-specific deep learning techniques.
+To address these limitations, we have proposed a script independent deep learning network for HCR research, called HCR-Net, that sets a new research direction for the field.
+HCR-Net is based on a novel transfer learning approach for HCR, which \textit{partly utilizes} feature extraction layers of a pre-trained network.} Due to transfer learning and image augmentation, HCR-Net provides faster and computationally efficient training, better performance and generalizations, and can work with small datasets.
+HCR-Net is extensively evaluated on 40 publicly available datasets of Bangla, Punjabi, Hindi, English, Swedish, Urdu, Farsi, Tibetan, Kannada, Malayalam, Telugu, Marathi, Nepali and Arabic languages, and established 26 new benchmark results while performed close to the best results in the rest cases.
+HCR-Net showed performance improvements up to 11\% against the existing results and achieved a fast convergence rate showing up to 99\% of final performance in the very first epoch.
+HCR-Net significantly outperformed the state-of-the-art transfer learning techniques and also reduced the number of trainable parameters by 34\% as compared with the corresponding pre-trained network.
+To facilitate reproducibility and further advancements of HCR research, the complete code is publicly released at \url{https://github.com/jmdvinodjmd/HCR-Net}.